rhnvrm/linkpage/README.md

 - Responsive and customizable design
 - Admin panel with custom link ordering
 - Fetch details (thumbnail, description) directly from the link using OpenGraph tags
-- Zero JavaScript with cached templating for homepage
+- Minimal JavaScript with cached Go templating for the homepage
+- Anonymized link click tracking
 - Simple sqlite3 setup for getting started instantly
 - Basic Auth for admin endpoints